 What is a Holding Company (Parent Company)?

 The Walt Disney Company (Holding Company) has more than 50 subsidiaries.
-Partial list of subsidiary companies is provided below
+A partial list of subsidiary companies is provided below

 You may check out the full list here

-The relationship between Holding Company and Subsidiary Company?
+The relationship between the Holding Company and Subsidiary Company?

 When the original company (holding company) wishes to expand its business, the directors and other stakeholders decide to open its next unit in order to further handle the expanded business for its smooth functioning.
 The next unit, the new firm is called a subsidiary or sister concern of the original company (holding company)

 When a business is expanded, the subsidiary may carry out the same line of business (with expansion to other locations) or vary with the original operation (with expansion being a new line of business).
 Whatsoever, the parent company and subsidiary is an independent organization, however, the original company holds the majority of shares in this concern (the reason for it being called as a subsidiary or sister concern).

 Nike Inc has more than 100 subsidiary companies.
 The partial list of the subsidiaries is provided below.